jmagman/flutter-wiki/Unexpected-Plugins-and-Packages-failures.md

 #### Distinguishing features
 - `firebase_test_lab` task starts timing out.
 The output is normally just: `Timed out!` ([Example](https://github.com/flutter/plugins/runs/3930255308).)
   - These timeouts will start as "flake" tests, and get progressively worse, until no amount of "retries" helps them pass (as devices are phased out / less available).

-#### Distinguishing features
   - `firebase_test_lab` timing out is almost always related to this.
 Either because of devices becoming unavailable, or by a temporary lack of resource availability.

 #### Investigation & resolution tips
 - Check the [Deprecation List](https://firebase.google.com/docs/test-lab/android/available-testing-devices#deprecated_devices) in the Firebase documentation, and see if it affects any of the devices used by the [script](https://github.com/flutter/plugins/blob/aae841aa5a7062f05e0aba4f9304dd605dbbc2b2/.cirrus.yml#L217).